Kidney Failure & Mercury Poisoning

 Why Dialysis Just Doesn’t Work as Good as Her Ol’ Kidneys

-Excess phosphates building up in the blood stream cause loss of calcium according to the National Kidney Foundation .
+Phosphates, for example, build up in the blood stream causing loss of calcium in the bones.
 This may explain why Nicole’s leg fractured so easily in three places after slipping on ice five years ago.